-Found in all plant and animal cells, the Golgi apparatus performs the work of modifying and packaging for transport the specialized proteins and lipids (fats) made within the cell, and sending them out to where they are needed.
+In a cell, which organelle packages and distributes proteins that are received from the endoplasmic reticulum?
+Good question.
+Among the many parts of a cell, the Golgi apparatus performs this job.
+It modifies and packages proteins and lipids made within the cell, and sends them out to where they are needed.
 The cell's endoplasmic reticulum (ER) generates biological raw materials, packaging them in membrane-enclosed bubbles called vesicles, for transport to the Golgi.
 These vesicles enter the Golgi through the side nearest the cell nucleus.

 Inside the Golgi